|

 their trio, quartet, or quintet, performing for concerts, festivals,

 cabaret shows and private events..
-Three CD releases, "Love
+Four CD releases, "Love

 Dance" 1996, "East of the Sun" 1999,

-air play and received critical acclaim.
-In 2005 they were invited
+and received critical acclaim.
+In 2005 they were invited to participate

-to participate in a collaborative effort of original compositions
+in a collaborative effort of original compositions involving 13

-involving 13 other outstanding artists of the Capital District of
+other outstanding artists of the Capital District of NY which resulted

-NY which resulted in "Saratoga Pie", a CD produced
+in "Saratoga Pie", a CD produced by the Grammy

-by the venerable Joel Moss, producer of Tony Bennett, Rod Stewart,
+winner Joel Moss, producer of Tony Bennett, Rod Stewart, Bill Charlap

-and website, select Barnes & Noble and Borders book stores and
+performances and website, select Barnes & Noble book stores,

 |